Statistics Explained

 Quarterly number of transacted dwellings: annual changes

-Six bar charts showing percentage annual rate of change of the quarterly number of transacted dwellings.
-Each chart represents Q1 2022 to Q4 2023.
-Fourteen countries, each with a fixed colour, are displayed per quarter.
+Two vertical bar charts showing percentage annual rate of change of the quarterly number of transacted dwellings.
+The upper chart shows the first quarter of 2024 and the chart below, the four quarters of 2023.
+Fourteen countries as vertical bars, are displayed per quarter.
 The available countries are: Austria, Belgium, Bulgaria, Cyprus, Denmark, Finland, France, Hungary, Ireland, Luxembourg, Netherlands, Portugal, Slovenia and Spain.

 Figure 1: Quarterly number of transacted dwellings